-ALEXANDER COUNTY, NC (WBTV) - A woman charged with driving while impaired in a crash involving an overturned school bus in December is facing additional charges.
+ALEXANDER COUNTY, NC (WBTV) - The bond has been reduced for a woman charged with driving while impaired in a crash involving an overturned school bus in December and is facing additional charges.

 More than a dozen students and their bus driver were transported to the hospital after the bus crash on Icard Ridge Rd near Hwy 127 in Alexander County on Dec.
 17.